arekouzounian/arekouzounian/README.md

-# Hello!
-My name is Arek Ouzounian.
+# Arek Ouzounian
-I'm a CSCI major at USC, pursuing a minor in Cybersecurity.
+I'm a USC graduate learning about the world of computer science and cybersecurity.

-You can check out [my website](https://www.arekouzounian.com) to learn more about me.
+Check out [my website](https://www.arekouzounian.com) to learn more about me.
 Also comes [with a GUI version!](https://gui.arekouzounian.com)

-<a href="https://resume.github.io/?arekouzounian">Check out my github resume!</a>